Novicell/frontend-packages/packages/vue/breadcrumb/README.md

 `css/src/index.css` is PostCSS that will need to be compiled with `postcss-nested` installed in your environment.

 ### Custom styling
-To overwrite the default styling (after importing) or simply adding your own styling, you will have to use [deep selectors](https://vue-loader.vuejs.org/guide/scoped-css.html#deep-selectors "Vue docs") to style nested components and elements inside the root element.
+To overwrite the default styling (after importing) or simply adding your own styling from scoped styled components, you will have to use [deep selectors](https://vue-loader.vuejs.org/guide/scoped-css.html#deep-selectors "Vue docs") to style nested components and elements inside the root element.
 For example:

 ```html
 <style scoped>